Ready to buy it already? Click on the add to cart button above.

 This is for you if you want to the practical what-to-do information all distilled into one place.
 And hundreds of hyperlinks ensuring you never have to scroll, squint your eyes to find things, or make an appointment with Dr. Google.

-The Cheat Sheet Covers Vitamins, Minerals, and Essential Fatty Acids
+Optimize Your Vitamins, Minerals, and Essential Fatty Acids

 Just to be clear, this is about health.
 Although weight loss is an important part of health, this is not one of the innumerable guides to losing weight.